circleci/circleci-docs/jekyll/_cci2/getting-started.md

 ---
-layout: classic-docs
+layout: getting-started-guide-experimental
-title: "Your First Green Build"
-short-title: "Your First Green Build"
+title: "Quickstart Guide"
+short-title: "Quickstart Guide"
 description: "A tutorial for getting your first green CircleCI build"
 categories: [getting-started]
 order: 41
+toc: true
 ---

 Follow this step-by-step guide to get your first successful green build on CircleCI using a GitHub repository.